 Toque Macaque, Macaca sinica

-I was here for 2 nights in August 2000 and saw Indian Hare, Indian Palm Squirrel (common everywhere), Small Indian Civet, Asian Palm Civet (outside the park), Ruddy Mongoose, Stripe-necked Mongoose (quite lucky with this one, though the ranger knew a good spot), Golden Jackal, Sloth Bear (an unusual sighting), Indian Flying Fox, Tufted Grey Langur, Toque Macaque, Wild Boar, Northern Red Muntjac, Sambar, Chital, Domestic (feral) Water Buffalo and Asian Elephant.
+I was here for 2 nights in August 2000 and saw Indian Hare, Indian Palm Squirrel (common everywhere), Small Indian Civet, Asian Palm Civet (outside the park), Ruddy Mongoose, Stripe-necked Mongoose (quite lucky with this one, though the ranger knew a good spot), Golden Jackal, Sloth Bear (an unusual sighting), Indian Flying Fox, Tufted Grey Langur, Toque Macaque, Wild Boar, Malabar Red Muntjac, Sambar, Chital, Domestic (feral) Water Buffalo and Asian Elephant.

 Wilpattu National Park, 2018: Chris Daniels, 3 days & 31 species including Leopard, Fishing Cat and Rusty-spotted Cat.